Mustafa Kemal Atatürk Plaza: Atatürk Monument

-In October 2002, a monument to honor the 298 Turkish soldiers who lost their lives during the Battle of Beersheba in 1917 was erected east of the station in cooperation between the Be'er Sheva Municipality and Turkish authorities.
+In October 2002, a monument to honor the 298 Turkish soldiers who lost their lives during the Battle of Beersheba in 1917 was erected east of the station in cooperation between the Beersheba Municipality and Turkish authorities.

 A commemorative plaque was placed at the base of the monument.
 This plaque was previously located nearby at the Beer Sheva War Cemetery for British and ANZAC soldiers who died in the same battle.

 On the square there is a bust of Mustafa Kemal Atatürk which reads his famous quote:

 in three different languages.
 The original, Turkish, Hebrew and English.
 This was first pronounced by him publicly on 20 April 1931 during his tour of Anatolia.
 This stance was later integrated and implemented as the foreign policy of the Republic of Turkey.
 It was erected in 2008.